Interview with Bridget Balodis and Rachel Perks, LAB-14 Artists in Residence

 7 August 2017

 Bridget Balodis and Rachel Perks are theatremakers by trade.
 Current artists-in-residence at Creative Spaces' LAB-14 Studio, which aims to embed artists within a network of scientists and researchers working at the Carlton Connect Initiative (CCI).
-They will be presenting a live, public reading of one of the works they have been developing during their residency, on Friday 18 August at 2pm, at 333 Exhibition Street, Melbourne.
+They presented a live, public reading of one of the works they developed during their residency in August.

 How long have you been collaborating together?